 Friends of Techniquest are entitled to free entry, a free planetarium show on every visit, discounts on ticketed events and free entry to a further 250 science museums around the world.

 Scotland’s four national museums all have plenty to appeal to primary school children.
 The National Museum covers nature, art and design, science and technology and fashion; the National Museum of Flight offers the chance to view a Concorde up close; the National Museum of Rural Life features a historic working farm and a tractor exhibition; and the National War Museum at Edinburgh Castle gives children a taste of what Scottish life was like in war times.

 Members benefit from free entry, exclusive events, discounts in the shops and three magazines a year.

 A small but perfectly formed museum dedicated to the life and work of one of the UK’s best loved authors, the Roald Dahl Museum is aimed at six- to 12-year-olds, with three interactive galleries and regular events including drop-in craft sessions, storytelling and workshops.

-The Big Friendly Ticket (BFT) gives you a year’s unlimited free entry, advance notice of special events and discounts in the shop and café.
+A family ticket, priced at £22.60, gives you a year’s unlimited entry, advance notice of special events and discounts in the shop and café.